 A comprehensive and applicable guide to financial modeling principles and best practices

 A financial professional seeking to develop an understanding of tools and techniques for financial models applicable to the realities of the prevalent business settings would find this book to be invaluable.
-In the book, ‘Principles of Financial Modeling’, Michael Rees walks the reader step-by-step through a full spectrum of effective tools and techniques than can be applied for developing financial models in the prevalent realities of the business world.
-The book develops a comprehensive guide for building flexible and fully dynamic financial models that are tailored to broad array of business decision-making situations.
+In the book, ‘Principles of Financial Modeling’, Michael Rees walks the reader step-by-step through a full spectrum of effective tools and techniques that can be applied for developing financial models in the prevalent realities of the business world.
+The book develops a comprehensive guide for building flexible and fully dynamic financial models that are tailored to a broad array of business decision-making situations.
 It is crafted from an abundance of tested resources for financial training and consultancy.

 Author: Thomas Ittelson

 Non-financial business owners and managers would agree that financial reporting and accounting are crucial business tools that must not remain the exclusive right of accountants and finance professionals.
 In the book, ‘Financial Statements’, Thomas Ittelson’ demystifies the world of financial accounting and reporting in a fashion that is within the grasp of non-financial managers, small and medium enterprise entrepreneurs, legal practitioners, and MBA students.
-It provides a step-by-step walk through the creation and interpretation of financial reports that is useful and relevant to financial professionals, as well as non-financial professionals.
+It provides a step-by-step walk through the creation and interpretation of financial reports that are useful and relevant to financial professionals, as well as non-financial professionals.

-In the book, ‘Financial Statements’, a comprehensive and simplified explanation is provided for the techniques, tools and concepts by which financial reports in the form of balance sheets and cash flow statements can be combined to provide an in-depth and effective assessment of the financial situation of a business enterprise.
+In the book, ‘Financial Statements’, a comprehensive and simplified explanation is provided for the techniques, tools, and concepts by which financial reports in the form of balance sheets and cash flow statements can be combined to provide an in-depth and effective assessment of the financial situation of a business enterprise.
 The book helps non-financial experts wrap their heads around financial accounting without oversimplifying the financial concept to an extent that they become inaccurate expressions of the reality (an identified hurdle in several other introductory accounting books).
 The book is a must-read for non-financial business-inclined individuals.

 Authors: Shannon P. Pratt and Alina V. Niculita

-This books focuses on the valuation of non-public companies and provides tons of examples as well as ste by step processes.
+This books focuses on the valuation of non-public companies and provides tons of examples as well as step by step processes.
 The main benefit of this book is that it reviews the various valuation techniques and the reasons when to apply them.
 This book is quite useful for general business people, not just accountants and lawyers.